-- 1. Theses and dissertations: A thesis or dissertation presents the results of the student's original investigation in the field of major interest.
-It must represent a contribution to knowledge, be adequately supported by data and be written in a manner consistent with the highest standards of scholarship.
-In programs where a thesis or dissertation is required, the student must comply with the specific regulations of his/her program and the general requirements of the Graduate School listed below. - a.
-Thesis/dissertation topic must be approved by the thesis/dissertation advisory committee. - b.
-Students whose research involves human subjects, animals, biohazards, or radiation must have their research proposals approved by the appropriate compliance committee before beginning their research. - c.
-Copies of the thesis/dissertation must be presented by the student to his or her faculty advisor for review by the examining committee no later than one week prior to the defense of the thesis/dissertation. - d.
-A student may defend the thesis or dissertation no more than twice.
-The results of the defense must be submitted by the department to the Graduate School within 24 hours. - e.
-After the thesis or dissertation has been successfully defended, the student must submit the approved thesis/dissertation to the Graduate School according to the published guidelines. - f.
+The thesis/dissertation defense is conducted by the student's thesis/dissertation committee and is an oral defense of the student's final thesis/dissertation and is scheduled after the thesis/dissertation is completed.
+Copies of the thesis/dissertation must be presented by the student to his or her faculty advisor for review by the examining committee no later than one week prior to the defense of the thesis/dissertation.
+The examination may be held no earlier than one semester (or four months) after admission to candidacy.
+The results of the defense must be submitted by department to the Graduate School within 24 hours.
+Failure on the examination may result in dismissal from the program.
+The student's Advisory Committee may permit one re-examination.
+At least one full semester must elapse before the re-examination.
+Failure on the second attempt will result in dismissal from the program.

+Submission of Thesis/Dissertation

+After the thesis/dissertation has been successfully defended, the thesis/dissertation must be approved by each member of the student's thesis/dissertation committee.
+The student must submit the approved thesis/dissertation to the Graduate School by the deadline posted on the academic calendar, and must conform to the Graduate School's formatting guidelines for theses and dissertations.
 Prior to or at the time of submission, the student must complete and sign the Non-Exclusive Distribution Agreement granting North Carolina A&T State University a limited, nonexclusive, royalty-free, license to reproduce the thesis or dissertation in electronic form and make it available to the general public at no charge, subject to the embargo choice/publishing restrictions of the student.
 This form should be delivered to the Graduate School along with the original copy of the signature page bearing signatures of committee chair, department chair and/or dean of the school.